epam/edp-install/docs/operator-guide/edp-access-model.md

 EDP uses two different methods to regulate access to resources, each tailored to specific scenarios:

-* The initial method involves `roles` and `groups` in Keycloak and is used for SonarQube, Jenkins and partly for Nexus.
+* The initial method involves `roles` and `groups` in Keycloak and is used for SonarQube and partly for Nexus.

 * The second method of resource access control in EDP involves `EDP custom resources`.
 This approach requires modifying custom resources that outline the required access privileges for every user or group and is used to govern access to Gerrit, Nexus, EDP Portal, EKS Cluster and Argo CD.